roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

 ## Use the managed Prometheus plug-in to monitor a shared GPU

-If the memory used by an application exceeds the specified limit, cGPU ensures that the memory usage of other applications is not affected.
+If the amount of GPU memory requested by an application exceeds the upper limit, the GPU memory isolation module of the cGPU solution can prevent other applications from being affected.

 1. Deploy a new application that uses the shared GPU.

-    The application requests 4 GiB of GPU memory.
-However, the actual memory usage of the application is 6 GiB.
+    The application requests 4 GB of GPU memory.
+However, the actual memory usage of the application is 6 GB.

     ```
-    apiVersion: apps/v1
+    apiVersion: apps/v1beta1
     kind: StatefulSet

     metadata:
       name: app-6g-v1
       labels: